stievie/ABx/INSTALL.md

 If you put also the client executables (`fw`, `abupdate`) in the `file_root` directory, also these will be updated.
-To make this work for Windows and different Linux distributions, there must be a subdirectory for each platform in the `file_root` directory:
+To make this work for Windows and different Linux distributions, there must be a subdirectory for each platform you want to support in the `file_root`
+directory:

 ~~~plain
 file_root/